The JWST EXCELS Survey: gas-phase metallicity evolution at 2 < z < 8: The Evolution of the Mass-Metallicity Relationship

-when fixing $\zeta=1$ at $z=0$.
+when fixing $f_{\rm O/H}=1$ at $z=0$.
 Our model agrees with the general trend extracted from the \citet{jain2025} relationship, though begins to plateau at $z>8$.
-This model suggests that at fixed mass galaxies are already enriched at $\simeq20$ per cent of their present day metallicity by $z\simeq10$, $\simeq30$ per cent by $z\simeq6$, and $\simeq50$ per cent enriched by $z\simeq3$.
-Interestingly, this implies that within the first $\simeq2-2.5\,\rm Gyr$ of cosmic time, galaxies with $M_{\star} = 10^9 \mathrm{M}_{\odot}$ are enriched at $\simeq 50$ per cent of their present day values, with the remaining enrichment occurring over the next $\simeq10-11\,\rm Gyr$.
-These values highlight the rapid metal enrichment of galaxies within the first $\simeq 2-3\,\rm Gyr$, followed by a more gradual evolution to the present day.
-Further constraints of the metal enrichment in galaxies at $z>8$ are necessary to determine the rate of enrichment at cosmic dawn more precisely.
+This model illustrates that typical $10^{9}\,\rm M_\odot$ galaxies are already enriched at $\simeq20$ per cent of the metallicity of equivalent mass galaxies at $z=0$ by $z\simeq10$, $\simeq30$ per cent by $z\simeq6$, and $\simeq40$ per cent enriched by $z\simeq3$.
+These values highlight the rapid metal enrichment of the galaxy population within the first $\simeq 2-3\,\rm Gyr$, followed by a more gradual enrichment across the following $\simeq 10 \, \rm Gyr$.
+Further constraints on galaxies metallicities at $z>8$ are necessary to determine the relative enrichment at cosmic dawn more precisely.

 In Fig.~\ref{fig:cosmic-metallicity-evolution} we again compare with the predictions of cosmological simulations by extracting the metallicity evolution of $M_{\star} = 10^9 \, \mathrm{M}_{\odot}$ galaxies within each simulation.
 It can be seen that the general shape of the enrichment history is similar to the observations across all four simulations, with some notable differences.
-For example, {\sc EAGLE} predicts a much more gradual increase in metallicity up to $z\simeq2$; {\sc Illustris} predicts a similarly gradual increase in metallicity across $2<z<8$, although at a much higher fraction of present day metallicity.
 The behaviour of {\sc SIMBA} shows a remarkably rapid increase in metallicity fraction across between $z=2$ and $z=0$, and a decreasing metallicity fraction from $z=8$ and $z=2$.
 This is again due to the implementation of feedback at the highest redshifts in SIMBA (as discussed in Section~\ref{sec:mzr-lit-comparison} and \citealp{jones2024}).
-Again, we find the best agreement with the {\sc IllustrisTNG} simulation, which does a remarkably good job of matching the observed trend.
+For example, {\sc EAGLE} predicts a much more gradual increase in metallicity up to $z\simeq2$ but, at $z<1$, provides the closest match to the compiled data points and implied trend from our illustrative model. {\sc Illustris} and {\sc IllustrisTNG} predict similarly gradual increases in metallicity across $2<z<8$, although at a much higher fraction of present day metallicity.
+Towards higher redshifts we note better agreement with the {\sc IllustrisTNG} simulation.
+However, no simulation completely reproduces the trends in typical metallicity of $10^{9}\,\rm M_\odot$ galaxies, or MZR normalisation at fixed mass.
+This indicates that, while there is still much work to be done observationally in constraining the MZR, there is still room to improve the chemical evolution across cosmic time within simulations to better match current observed metallicities \citep[see also][]{khostovan2025}.